Advertisement

 What is an acceptable compa- ratio?

-An acceptable compa-ration is primarily dependent on the target market position the organisation aims to achieve.
+An acceptable compa-ratio is primarily dependent on the target market position the organisation aims to achieve.
 As outlined earlier, some organisations target a market position around the median while others target the 75th percentile.
 Again this compa-ratio targeting depends on the organisation's overall compensation strategy.
 This compensation strategy can be driven by the supply and demand of the critical skills.
 Those organisations that operate in very competitive markets could target to pay their top performers at above 100% compa-ratio.
 Too often, there is no acceptable blanket compa-ratio.
 Instead, compa-ratios can be varied depending on the scarcity of skills in each grade or role.

 The acceptable compa ratio also depends on a combination of the job, the budget and other workplace benefits on offer.
 For example, a company providing top-class benefits may be able to neutralise the risk of paying salaries less than the market media, i.e. compa ratios of less than 1 or 100%.
 In cases where a company operates a sales commission or commission-based salary, a company may set the basic pay at a level where the compa-ratio is less than 1 or 100% against other employees in non-commission roles.
 However, companies keen to get the very best talent may set salaries at compa-ratios above 1 or 100% to attract the best talent.